 This article provides a general overview of child custody laws in the state of South Carolina.

-South Carolina Child Custody Laws
+South Carolina Child Custody Laws: At a Glance

-When a couple splits up, the responsibility to care for any children of both parties is usually shared between them.
-In South Carolina, the judge decides child custody matters based on the “best interests of the child.”
+When a couple splits up, the responsibility to care for any child of both parties is usually shared between them.
+In South Carolina, the judge decides child custody matters based on the "best interests of the child."
 This is the most common standard for determining child custody.
 The factors the judge must consider include:

 - The needs and preferences of the child

-- The parents’ ability to understand and meet those needs and be actively involved in the child’s life
+- The parent's ability to understand and meet those needs and be actively involved in the child's life

 - The parents' desire to have custody

 - The mental and physical health of all individuals involved